farlee2121/DevEssentialsBlog/_posts/DevEssentials/2018-10-01-Semantic-Naming.md

 I Prefix: often used to indicate an interface

-Boolean Names: Start Boolean names with Is or Can (e.g. IsMapAvailble, CanDeleteUser)
+Boolean Names: Start Boolean names with Is or Can (e.g. IsMapAvailable, CanDeleteUser)

 TL;DR
 -----